The Metro Tunnel Creative Program collaborates with, sponsors or presents artworks at a range of cultural events in Melbourne.

-Open House walking tours, 2019
+Open House Melbourne

 Photography by Charlie Kinross

-'This is Public' by Open House Melbourne
+'This is Public' podcast

-‘This is Public’ is hosted by Emma Telfer (Open House Executive Director) and Sally McPhee (Open House program collaborator) saw the opportunity to make more public the stories, ideas and issues that are being addressed by Open House Melbourne program.
+Hosts Emma Telfer (Open House Executive Director) and Sally McPhee (Open House program collaborator) saw the podcast as an opportunity to more publicly share the stories, ideas and issues being addressed in the Open House Melbourne program.
 It was an apt fit for the Metro Tunnel Creative Program's 2019 theme of ‘Storytelling’.

 Melbourne Knowledge Week is a City of Melbourne initiative encouraging people to explore ideas and take action about our future through seven days of talks, workshops, performances and celebrations.